 Hi Fellow Artivists!

 This is a section of our website dedicated to communication with the current cast & team to update everyone about planning steps, news and exciting announcements!
 Please check here for that kind of info while we are in rehearsal/prep process for our performances.
-(Important Dates for Rehearsals and Meetings below – scroll down)
+(Important information about show postponement below.)

 It turns out that both Legal Momentum and VDay will no longer be beneficiaries for our upcoming show in March.